notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * `[^[:`_name_`:]]` or `[^[:☒:]]` ⇒ The complement of character class named _name_ or ☒ (matching anything _not_ in that named class).
 This uses the same long names, short names, and rules as mentioned in the previous description.

+* Character classes may _not_ contain parentheses-based groups of any kind, including the special escape `\R` (which expands to a parentheses-based group when evaluated, even though `\R` doesn't look like it contains parentheses).

 ##### Character Properties

 These properties behave similar to named character classes, but cannot be contained inside a character class.